AP sources: Biden to pledge halving greenhouse gases by 2030

 Like other nations, the U.S. goal includes methane and some hydrofluorocarbon gases that trap more heat but don’t last as long as carbon dioxide.

-Associated Press writers Seth Borenstein, Ellen Knickmeyer and Aamer Madhani, and Raf Casert in Brussels contributed to this report.
+Associated Press writers Seth Borenstein and Aamer Madhani contributed to this report.